Steckschwein/steckschwein.github.io/content/software/index.md

 ![steckOS up command output](images/up.png)

-up jumps to the kernel xmodem upload routine and expects an executable in PRG format to be sent via xmodem.
+up jumps to the kernel xmodem upload routine which expects an executable in PRG format to be sent via xmodem.

 #### pd